m3data/collective-futurecrafting/_craft/patterns.md

 <div class="container">
   <div class="section-heading">
     <h2>Inspiration for the patterns</h2>
-    <p>We've drawn inspiration from diverse fields, thinkers, practices and ways of being to harness the patterns that work in coordinating collaboration.
+    <p>We've drawn inspiration from diverse disciplines, thinkers, practices and ways of being to harness the patterns that work in coordinating collaboration.
 From biology and philosophy to complex systems and social movements.</p>
   </div>
   {% include content-pod.html
-    theme="sky-terra"
+    theme="sky-pink-charcoal"
     width="full"
     align="left"
     background_image="assets/images/seed-of-life-hero-rough.svg"